 Meet the Institute Director

 Cross was the elected national president of SPJ, the nation's oldest, broadest and largest journalism organization, from October 2001 to September 2002.
 He was a charter member of his college SPJ chapter, president of the Louisville chapter, vice president of the Bluegrass Chapter, first chairman of the 1990 national convention in Louisville, chairman of an SPJ regional conference, and regional director for Kentucky, Indiana and Illinois on the national SPJ board in 1987-89.
 He was national chairman of Project Watchdog, an SPJ effort to explain the role of the news media in a democratic society.
-He has beenchairman of the SPJ Resolutions and Government Relations committees, a member of the International Journalism Committee and the Ethics Committee, and is a director of SPJ's Sigma Delta Chi Foundation.
+He has been chairman of the SPJ Resolutions and Government Relations committees, a member of the International Journalism Committee and the Ethics Committee, and a director of SPJ's Sigma Delta Chi Foundation.

 He is the longest-running panelist on KET's weekly "Comment on Kentucky," has appeared on C-SPAN and "Washington Week In Review," and has been quoted in The Almanac of American Politics.
 He is the author of the Kentucky Encyclopedia article on Gov. Wallace Wilkinson and a major contributor to the book Kentucky's Governors.
 He is the author of an article in Campaigns and Elections: Contemporary Case Studies, published in 2002 by Congressional Quarterly, and the foreword for Kentucky 24-7, a book of photographs published in 2004 as part of a national, state-by-state project.
 He and his brother David, an Albany attorney, co-authored “Republican Redoubt: The Politics of Kentucky’s Upper Cumberland,” a chapter in People of the Upper Cumberland (University of Tennessee Press, 2015).
 He is secretary of the Kentucky Judicial Campaign Conduct Committee, a non-profit, non-partisan organization.

 Cross is a graduate of Clinton County High School and Western Kentucky University, where he was chief reporter, editor and advertising manager of the award-winning College Heights Herald, and served on the Academic Council and student government.
 While in high school and college, he was an announcer at WANY AM-FM and wrote for the Clinton County News.
 He was editor and general manager of The Reporter in Monticello in 1975; assistant managing editor of The Logan Leader and The News-Democrat at Russellville in 1975-77; and editor and general manager of the Leitchfield Gazette and the Grayson County News-Gazette in 1977-78.
 He began work for The Courier-Journal at the Somerset bureau in May 1978, covering former president Richard Nixon's coming-out visit to Hyden that summer.
 He moved with the bureau to Bardstown in 1979, when it became the Central Kentucky Bureau and he covered the visit of President Jimmy Carter.
 He began covering the Kentucky General Assembly in 1980 and wrote about many topics including energy, the environment, county finances, land-use planning and local and state politics.
 While based in the paper's main office in Louisville in 1984-86, he covered education, transportation and politics.
 He joined the C-J's Frankfort Bureau in 1987 and became political writer in 1989.
 His political columns became weekly in 1999.
 He continues to write occasional columns for the newspaper.
 His Twitter handle is @ruralj.